neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/cruise-altitude-assignment/index.md

 The B738 is RVSM capable, however the [direction of flight between KPDX and CYVR is 339°](https://skyvector.com/?fpl=KPDX%20CYVR) so the cruise altitude should be even.

 {{< pilot callsign="WJA123" >}}
-Portland Ground, WJA123, requesting IFR to Vancouver.
+Portland Ground, WestJet 123, requesting IFR to Vancouver.
 We have information delta.
 {{< /pilot >}}

 {{< controller callsign="Portland Ground" >}}
-WJA123, Portland Ground, your filed altitude of flight level 310 is unavailable.
+WestJet 123, Portland Ground, your filed altitude of flight level 310 is unavailable.
 Would you like flight level 300 or 320?
 {{< /controller >}}

 {{< pilot callsign="WJA123" >}}